ivaldi/brimir/README.md

 - Autocomplete labels
 - Assign tickets to groups of users
 - When replying, select a response from pre-defined canned responses and modify to your needs
+- TicketsController#create should limit access to IP and be user/pass protected
+- TicketsController#new should be configurable as open-to-the-world or not

 License
 -------